-Various mutation operators are defined for permutations.
-The most common are [1]:
+A number of mutation operators are defined for permutations.
+The most common are [Back et al, 2000]:

-Inversion or 2-change (block-reversal): This operator selects two points along the string then reverses the segment between the points.
-It is particularly well-suited for the TSP and for all the problems that naturally admit a permutation representation in which adjacency among elements plays an important role.
+Inversion or 2-opt (block-reversal): The inversion or 2-opt operator selects two points along the string then reverses the segment between the points.
+This operator is particularly well-suited for the TSP and for all the problems that naturally admit a permutation representation in which adjacency among elements plays an important role.

 Insert and block-transposition: This operator selects one element and inserts it at some other position in the permutation.
 There is a non-reversible variant: one selects two elements and then moves the second element before the first.
-These operators are used with scheduling problems in which relative order of elements is important.
+These operators have been used for scheduling problems in which relative order of elements is important.

 Swap and adjacent swap (two-element swap): The swap operator selects two elements and swaps their positions.
-The adjacent swap swaps two contiguous elements.
+The adjacent swap operator swaps two contiguous elements.